jjvanzon/JJs-Reference-Architecture/apis.md

 Introduction
 ------------

 This article lists some of the tech used in `JJ` projects.
 Most are listed in a table.

 Some technology is described in more detail, mostly data store technologies but also about web technology choices.

 List of API's
 -------------

+(And other tech).

 ### Code